 Dr. Chow has specialized expertise in the following highly complex types of rhinoplasty:

-- Revision Rhinoplasty: Some patients may not be happy with the results of a previous nose job — maybe the surgeon performed poor work, or perhaps the patient was given misguided expectations.
+- Revision Rhinoplasty: Some patients may not be happy with the results of a previous nose job — maybe the surgeon performed poor work or perhaps the patient was given misguided expectations.
 Revision rhinoplasty, also known as secondary rhinoplasty, corrects these problems.
-Revision rhinoplasty surgery can address aesthetic issues or correct breathing difficulties that may stem from surgical errors.
+This procedure can address aesthetic issues or correct breathing difficulties that may stem from surgical errors.
 Highly skilled in complex revision surgery techniques, Dr. Chow can successfully fix a collapsed nose, correct asymmetry of the nasal tip, and remove a nasal implant.
 The complex nature of the procedure requires precise technique to carefully restore the appearance and/or function of your nose.

 - Asian Rhinoplasty: Some patients of Asian descent are unhappy with certain ethnic features of their nose, such as a flat bridge or wide nostrils; in these cases, Dr. Chow can correct these perceived aesthetic flaws without compromising the patient's ethnic identity.
 With thorough knowledge of all aspects of this procedure, Dr. Chow provides patients with the most up-to-date resources about the costs, benefits and risks of Asian rhinoplasty.

 For the most part, insurance companies will not cover the cost of cosmetic surgery procedures.
-However, if you are considering rhinoplasty for functional repairs — for example, to improve breathing that is hampered by a deformity within the nose — then surgical costs are more likely to be covered.
-If your procedure is performed for both cosmetic and functional reasons, expect to pay for a portion of the costs.
+However, if you are considering rhinoplasty for functional repairs–for example, to improve breathing that is hampered by a deformity within the nose–then surgical costs are more likely to be covered.
+If your procedure is performed for both cosmetic and functional reasons, you should expect to pay a portion of the costs.